Tom Trebelhorn

-Thomas Lynn Trebelhorn (born January 27, 1948) is a former manager in Major League Baseball for the Milwaukee Brewers (1986–91) and Chicago Cubs (1994).
-He was the manager of the Class A Salem-Keizer Volcanoes from 2008 to 2012.
+Thomas Lynn Trebelhorn (born January 27, 1948) is an American former manager and coach in Major League Baseball (MLB).

 Personal life

 Trebelhorn was born in Portland, Oregon.
 Trebelhorn was married since 2000 to former Summerfest director and Milwaukee mainstay Bo Black, until her death on July 24, 2020.

 Playing career

 Trebelhorn was drafted in the sixth round of the 1970 Major League Baseball draft by the Bend Rainbows, a newly formed short-season Class A team independently owned by the Hawaii Islanders, a AAA club that was itself affiliated with the California Angels.
 He spent five years as a minor league catcher and infielder for the Islanders (and by extension their affiliates the Angels and, later, San Diego Padres) and Oakland Athletics organizations.